UtrechtUniversity/campylobacter-crisprscape/README.md

 ├── CITATION.cff
 ├── LICENSE
 ├── README.md
-├── Snakefile          <- Python-based workflow description
+├── bin                <- Code and programs used in this projec ├── config             <- Configuration of Snakemake workflow ├── doc                <- Project documentation, notes and experiment records ├── log                <- Log files from programs
-├── bin                <- Code and programs used in this project/experiment ├── config             <- Configuration of Snakemake workflow ├── data               <- All project data, divided in subfolders │   ├── processed      <- Final data, used for visualisation (e.g. tables) │   ├── raw            <- Raw data, original, should not be modified (e.g. fastq files) │   └── tmp            <- Intermediate data, derived from the raw data, but not yet ready for visualisation ├── doc                <- Project documentation, notes and experiment records ├── envs               <- Conda environments necessary to run the project/experiment ├── log                <- Log files from programs
+├── resources          <- Folder for databases and input files ├── results            <- Workflow output, all results └── workflow           <- Files describing the Snakemake workflow
-└── results            <- Figures or reports generated from processed data
+    ├── Snakefile      <- Main workflow description file (Python-based) ├── envs           <- Software environments (conda) for dependencies ├── notebooks      <- Analysis notebooks for downstream statistics/visualisation ├── rules          <- Workflow modules with processing steps └── scripts        <- Scripts used in the workflow
 ```

 ---